103rd Security Forces civilian named top in Air Reserve Component

+EAST GRANBY, Conn. – For the fourth time in three years, the 103rd Security Forces Squadron has received national-level recognition for its personnel and organization.

-Mr. David Parker, 103rd Security Forces Squadron program coordinator, poses for a picture at Bradley Air National Guard Base in East Granby, Connecticut, Jan.
-13, 2021.
-Parker was named Air Reserve Component Civilian of the Year as part of the 2020 Air Force Outstanding Security Forces Individual Award Winners.
-(U.S. Air National Guard photo by Staff Sgt.
-Steven Tucker)
+Mr. David Parker, 103rd Security Forces Squadron program coordinator, was recently named Air Reserve Component Civilian of the Year as part of the 2020 Air Force Outstanding Security Forces Individual Award Winners.

+“We often describe him as one of our civilian Defenders,” said Lt.
+Col. William Deme, 103rd Security Forces Squadron commander.
+“It’s an interesting way to describe Mr. Parker because not only is he our civilian, but he was previously an active duty Defender.”

+Parker channeled his experience as a Security Forces member at the 23rd Security Forces Squadron at Moody Air Force Base in Georgia to help streamline administrative processes at the 103rd.

 |Date Taken: